Dr. Laura Heitritter ’84 Instructor in Education

 VPH 200 G

 Dr. Heitritter is a specialist in reading who has conducted research on what principals are looking for in new teachers.
-She is the current chair of the education department and assists the department with accreditation efforts.
+She also assists the department with accreditation efforts.
 Before joining Northwestern's education department, she served as a language arts consultant for Area Education Agency Four and taught at both public and Christian elementary schools.

 - Foundations of Education